Exabyte-io/api-examples/README.md

 # Exabyte API Examples

-This repository contains examples for performing most common tasks in the Exabyte.io platform through its RESTful application programming interface (REST API).
-Examples are grouped together by domain (eg. "materials") and are presented in a self-documented format inside [Jupyter](http://jupyter.org/).
-[Navigate](examples/) to a notebook page inside this repository to view its content online.
+This repository explains how to perform some of the most common tasks in the Exabyte.io platform through its RESTful application programming interface (REST API) [[1](#links)] by virtue of examples.
+Examples are grouped together by domain (eg. "materials") and are presented in a self-documented format inside Jupyter notebooks [[2](#links)].
+In order to view the content online[Navigate](examples/) to a notebook page inside this repository.

 ## Setup